bmoreonrails/rails_tutorial/_chapters/chapter_03.md

 touch app/controllers/books_controller.rb
 ```

 It created the `BooksController` file, but the file is empty.
-Don't belive me?
+Don't believe me?
 Let's take a look at it.
 {% endaside %}

 {% steps %}